How to Stop Wasting Food (A Realistic Guide for Busy People)

 This sounds painfully obvious, but most of us skip it.
 We just write a list based on vibes and end up with duplicate jars of pasta sauce.

-If you want to make this even easier, an app like Pantree lets you track what’s in your pantry with quantities and expiry dates, so you can check what you have without physically digging through shelves.
-But even without an app — just opening the fridge before you write your shopping list is a game-changer.
+If you want to make this easier, Pantree lets you track what’s in your pantry with quantities and expiry dates, so you can check your inventory without physically digging through shelves.
+But even without an app, just opening the fridge before you write your shopping list is a game-changer.

 2. Plan Meals Around What You Already Have